Mike Enoch: Early media coverage

 Enoch first drew media attention for his use of the "Sieg Heil" salute at a conference in 2016 organized by Richard B. Spencer to celebrate Donald Trump's election as president.
 The salutes were performed in front of journalists, and footage of the speech and the Enoch-inspired salutes was circulated by the mainstream media.
 According to Andrew Marantz, the event marginalized the alt-right by defining it to the public as a neo-Nazi movement, and led to an exodus of Trump supporters.

-The Right Stuff
+The Right Stuff (blog)

 The Right Stuff is a white nationalist, neo-fascist neo-Nazi blog founded by Enoch that hosts several podcasts, including The Daily Shoah and Fash the Nation.
 The blog is best known for popularizing the use of triple parentheses to identify Jews on social media.
 The Daily Shoah is a far-right podcast, hosted on TRS.
 Its name uses the Hebrew word referring to the Holocaust.
 The podcast also uses the triple parentheses symbol.